 Make sure pans sit completely on the cooktop surface and not on the cooktop trim.

 Cookware should be properly balanced.
 Pans with heavy handles will tilt.

-Cookware needs to be completely magnetic on the bottom.
-Partial magnetic bottoms will not perform
+For induction ranges, cookware needs to be completely magnetic on the bottom.
+Partial magnetic bottoms will not perform properly.